 A credit card grace period is the span between your statement date and your due date.
 During this time, you won’t pay any interest as long as you pay your statement balance from the previous month in full.

-If a credit card doesn’t offer a grace period—and not all do—your purchases start accruing interest from the date of the transaction.
+If a credit card doesn’t offer a grace period — and not all do — your purchases start accruing interest from the date of the transaction.
 With no grace period, a secured credit card can get expensive fast, so getting a card that has one should be a top priority.

 Fortunately, most of the top secured credit cards offer a grace period.
-But even with one, it’s important to set up automatic payments on your account as soon as it opens, so you don’t accidentally miss a payment and get hit with interest and a late payment fee.
+But even with one, it’s important to set up automatic payments on your account as soon as it opens so you don’t accidentally miss a payment and get hit with interest and a late payment fee.

-4. Security deposit affordability
+4. Security deposit requirements

 One of the biggest drawbacks of a secured credit card is the deposit requirement.
 Most people who are new to credit or have poor credit don’t have lots of excess cash they can lock up with a credit card for several months.